sdparsons/CogBIAS_W1_networks/README.md

 Contains the full code to run all of the analyses.
 The code is the same as in the .Rmd file, but with the text and markdown structure removed.

-### supplimental_analysis.Rmd
+### Supplemental_analysis.Rmd

-Contains the code and text to generate the supplimental analyses pdf output.
-Located in the Supplimental_Analyses folder
+Contains the code and text to generate the supplemental analyses pdf output.
+Located in the Supplemental_Analyses folder